Skip to main content

 Row deletionDELETE FROM ...
 WHERE pk = ?

 UPDATE statements require a primary key on the table.
-If no primary key is defined, TablePro will show an error when you try to commit updates.
+If no primary key is defined, TablePro shows an error when you try to commit updates.
 DELETE statements can work without a primary key by matching all column values.

 Discarding Changes